mitchellurgero/tkl-gnusocial/README.rst

 - GNU social configurations:

    - Installed from upstream source code to /var/www/gnusocial
+   - GNUSocial username to login: `administrator`
+   - GNUSocial password to login: `turnkey`

 - SSL support out of the box.
 - `Adminer`_ administration frontend for MySQL (listening on port